 The bathrooms in class B’s are very size restrictive and much more like a small closet than an actual bathroom.
-Many will only have a toilet, but some will be a wet bath – meaning the entire bathroom itself is also the shower.
+Almost all of the will have a wet bath – meaning the entire bathroom itself is also the shower.

-3. You Can’t Set Up Camp For the Long Term
+3. You Can’t Easily Set Up Camp For the Long Term

-On the other side of the coin, this quality makes Class B RVs ideal for overnight RV parking.
+On the other side of the coin, this “get up and go” quality makes Class B RVs ideal for overnight RV parking.
 You can easily pull into a Walmart, catch some sleep, and pull out without anyone noticing you.

 The lack of space can be okay for weekend trips.

-But if you want to full-time in a Class B RV, you’ll need to get creative with storage.
+But if you want to have extended trips in a Class B RV, you’ll need to get creative with storage.

 5. Cost Per Square Foot is Among Highest in the Industry